an-dr/r_giskard/README.md

 # r_giskard

-Small project for experiments with unconditioned and conditioned reflexes
+Small project for experiments with emotions, unconditioned and conditioned reflexes

 ## Common Terms